 In order to support the acceleration of village recovery and resilience program, UNDP through existing village group such as Village Disaster Preparedness Team or TSBD will facilitate the recovery process through a coordination forum in the targeted areas.
-The forum provides a platform as a media for coordination, and exchange information for the village stakeholder to participate in the planning and implementing of village development process in line with the government program for village development, include: Village Tourism, Village Food Resilient, Village Disaster Resilient, and Zero Waste Policy.
-By engaging community members in consultation in the forum, such as femaleheaded household, elderly people, persons with disability, and female representatives, it is expected the forum can accommodate inputs and facilitate capacity building for community members inclusively.
+The forum provides a platform as a media for coordination, and exchange information for the village stakeholder to participate in the planning and implementing of village development process in line with the government program for village development, include: Village Disaster Resilience Program (Destana), Village Innovation Program (PID), Village Seed Sustaining Village (Desa Mandiri Benih), and Village Development and Community Empowerment Program (P3MD).
+Through these program, the community members in the village, include: female-headed household, elderly people, persons with disability, youth group, and female group representatives will be involved in the consultancy forum in order to accommodate inclusively their inputs and facilitate the capacity building for these group.
 It is also expected that the community would be able develop the risk assessment for their areas using appropriate approach, facilitated by the appointed local partner.
 The forum will be facilitated to design its recovery plan based on Rehabilitation and Reconstruction Plan, accustomed to characteristic of each villages.